Solomon198/Crypto-Exchange-RTC/back-end/README.md

 ### **TODOS**

-- [x] Write Schema for historical data
+- [x] Write Schema for historical data and Rates
+- [x] Write Mock Server (COIN LAYER) and Configure application for live interaction with COIN LAYER
-- [x] Set up cron-job and third party API integration
+- [x] Set up cron-job
-- [x] Implement Websocket logic and interaction with client.
+- [x] Implement Websocket (SOCKET.IO) logic and interaction with client.
 - [ ] Add pagination logic and filtering of records by date range
+- [ ] Update Documentation